johnfraserss/ICS3U/Challenges/03 - Functions/README.md

 The following challenges will give you practice with _Functions_.
 These go beyond void.

-1. Generate a rectangle on the screen.
+1. Generate a rectangle on the screen, with one corner being at ```(mouseX, mouseY)```.
 Create a function that calculates the perimeter around that rectangle, and returns the answer as a float.
 Display that information on the screen.
+The function should update the answer as you move the mouse.

 2. Generate 4 different-coloured rectangles that have one of their points meet at mouseX, mouseY.
 Have the areas of all 4 rectangles display on the screen.
 Use a function to calculate the area and return that information to the ```text()``` function.